Two worlds are slated for destruction - can they be saved?

 “329 survivors Sir."

-“....and what happened to them?"
+“...and what happened to them?"

 "The crew with my help managed to fabricate a gateway.
 It was not capable of penetrating the many kilometers to the surface of this planet.
 It was powerful enough though of opening a ‘sideways’ portal, to an alternate version of this world.
 The captain took an away party through to investigate.
 Reports indicated the new world, a paradise; lush vegetation, fertile land and a temperate climate.
 There was a problem though.
 Illuminated by a Sun, but no stars; It was a world within a bubble created by the portal.
 A plan was proposed.
 Everyone was to be sent through the portal and the ship to be stripped of all essential supplies.
-The portal within the ship was to be dismantled, leaving nothing but a single conduit connected to power the Pathway on the new world.
+The portal within the ship was to be dismantled, leaving nothing but a single conduit which connected the power to Pathway on the new world.
 Reconstruction would allow egress to the Earth.
 Reconnaissance then would be set up and maintained to watch for any rescue ships."

 Artos' speech became 'clipped' towards the end, as the unpleasant memories of isolation surfaced.
 At that point, realization of the Fades true purpose became apparent; Fades were supposed to be watchers and observers of the skies, not the Earth.